 What is the Child Care for Children with Disabilities (CCCD) service?
 This service provides specialized care for the child or youth with disabilities up to age 18.
-The medically necessary portion of childcare is provided so that the usual caregiver can be employed or take training that will maintain or increase the family's earning power (such as earning a degree).
+Childcare is provided so that the usual caregiver can be employed or take training that will help the family's earning power (such as earning a degree).
 Who needs Child Care for Children with Disabilities?
 You may need this service if you are the usual caregiver for a child or youth with disabilities and you need to:

 Do I qualify for CCCD?